OpenFabrics/sunfish_docs/Sunfish Doc.md

 ```

 ## 4.5.
 Failover / Failure-recovery
- The following scenarios are example failure and restart situations that the Sunfish architecture is intended to cover:
+ Example failure and restart situations that the Sunfish architecture is intended to cover:

 - Agent Restart: A running fabric has an up-to-date Sunfish Core Services model of the fabric, provided by a specific instance of an Agent which, in turn, is in communication with one or more running Hardware Managers.
 Then the Agent software instance encounters a fault and restarts.
 The Sunfish Core Services' Client APIs and services may be momentarily stalled, but are not terminated.
 The fabric Hardware Managers remain functional with no service interruptions to completely configured virtual platforms.
 Agent services are unavailable until the reboot completes and the Agent software rebuilds its state and internal fabric models from the Hardware Managers' state and the alerts Sunfish Core that it must re-load the fabric model in case anything changed on the hardware while the Agent was offline.
 - Agent Failover: The same behavior applies to the Sunfish Core Services and the fabric hardware functionality, but when the Agent software instance encounters a fault it shuts down rather than reboots.
 A secondary (failover) Agent detects the failure of the primary Agent, securely terminates the primary Agent and assumes the role of the primary Agent in a fashion similar to the Agent Restart scenario.
 - Hardware Manager restart or failover: A running fabric has an up-to-date Sunfish Core Services model of the fabric, provided by a specific instance of an Agent which, in turn, is in communication with one or more running Hardware Managers.
 If any of the Hardware Managers encounters a fault or otherwise determines that its internal state may be inconsistent with the hardware, the Hardware Manager restarts or failovers to a secondary Hardware Manager without disturbing the current state of the fabric hardware.

-The primary axioms in all the above scenarios are:
+Primary axioms in all the above scenarios are the following:

 1. Any restart of the software above the fabric hardware **shall not** disturb the current state of the fabric hardware in the process of rebuilding software's state.
 2. The current state of the fabric hardware is the correct state that should be reflected in the Sunfish Core.
 All Hardware Managers, Agents, and the Sunfish Core **shall** rebuild their internal models to be consistent with the current fabric hardware state.